kwaldenphd/how-computers-work/README.md

 32. Set the connection switch along the `C Bus` into the register bank so that it is closed.
 Select the `C Bus address` to be `R0`.

-<blockquote>Q9: Based on these settings, what do you think will happen when you click <Execute>?</blockquote>
+<blockquote>Q9: Based on these settings, what do you think will happen when you click Execute?</blockquote>

 33. Verify your prediction using the simulator.

-<blockquote>Q10: What settings (bus addresses, ALU operation, switches, and memory RW) would result in <code>R0-R3</code> being stored in memory location 4?</blockquote>
+<blockquote>Q10: What settings (bus addresses, ALU operation, switches, and memory RW) would result in R0 minus R3 being stored in memory location 4?</blockquote>

 34. Set `R0=23` and `R3=16` and verify your prediction using the simulator.